What to Look for When Inspecting Your Bearings

 Electric motors make the industrial world go around.
-Found in most manufacturing facilities, electric motors are responsible for 64% of all industrial electric power used in the United States.
+They are found in virtually all manufacturing facilities, and are responsible for 64% of all industrial electric power used in the United States.

 Why Motors Fail